evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestIndyClusterSetup.md

 # Setting Up a Test Indy Network in VMs

-This document will guide you in configuring a private network of Indy Validator nodes for testing and learning about Indy.
+This document will guide you in configuring a private network of Indy validator nodes for testing and learning about Indy.
 Additional servers acting as Indy agents can also be provisioned on an ad-hoc basis, using this framework.
 Using this guide, VirtualBox VMs will be used as the basis for creating a four-Validator network appropriate for completing the [*Getting